 - the management teams of the academies of MST and ZGT or their representatives;

-Each of the partners in the assessment committee score the submitted proposals on an assessment form with all criteria as described below.
-Projects can score 10 to 50 points, based on all criteria except the Menzis criterium.
+Each of the founding partners in the assessment committee score the submitted proposals on an assessment form with all criteria as described below.
+Menzis will only assess the Menzis proposals, Saxion will only assess the Saxion Pilot proposals.
+Projects can score a total of 10 to 50 points based on all criteria, except the Menzis criterium.

 The scores and discrepancies in the scores are being discussed in a meeting of the assessment committee.
 A unanimous advice concerning the awarding of the vouchers to the projects will be presented to the board of the PIHC Innovation Fund.